 - Research the market for comparable salaries for jobs in your industry and your region.
 You can check out Glassdoor and Payscale to find this information.

 - Determine the median wage for the position.
-Once you know the general range of salaries for that type of job, you can decide how far you want to skew to remain competitive.
+Once you know the general range of salaries for that type of job, you can decide on a competitive payment.

 - Figure out what perks you can offer to supplement the salary, including health insurance, PTO, and bonuses.

-- Determine how valuable the position is.
-The more you will demand from this employee, the higher their salary should be to ensure you find someone capable of fulfilling your requirements.
+- Remember, the more you will demand from this employee, the higher their salary should be to ensure you find someone capable of fulfilling your requirements.

 - Employee’s full name